India Research Watch

 India Research Watch (IRW) is a volunteer-run non-profit organization established in 2022 to combat scientific misconduct and research fraud in India.
-The group monitors cases of suspected research fraud, plagiarism, duplicate publication, data fabrication, and related malpractice reported anonymously..
+The group monitors cases of suspected research fraud, plagiarism, duplicate publication, data fabrication, and related malpractice reported anonymously.

 History

-IRW was founded in 2022 by Achal Agrawal, an engineer and research scientist who earned a PhD at the Paris-Saclay University.
-Agrawal, a former professor of computer science, became concerned after he realized that a first-year student had published a research paper by simply paraphrasing another work.
-In its early work, IRW analyzed public databases and launched anonymous tip lines to gather information on suspected misconduct.
+IRW was founded in 2022 by Achal Agrawal, a data scientist who earned a PhD in applied mathematics from Paris-Saclay University in 2016.
+Agrawal became concerned after he realised that a first-year student had published a research paper by simply paraphrasing another work.
+In its early work, IRW analysed academic papers and launched anonymous tip lines to gather information on suspected misconduct.

-As of July 2025, IRW members, comprising scientists, students, and data analysts from various institutions, investigate tips about suspect papers and flag issues publicly (e.g., on PubPeer or social media) to pressure journals and universities to take disciplinary action.
+As of July 2025, IRW members, comprising scientists, students, and data analysts from various institutions, investigate tips about suspect papers and flag issues publicly (mostly on PubPeer or social media) to pressure journals and universities to take disciplinary action.
+IRW and its founder, Achal Agrawal, were recognised by Nature's 10 in 2025.

 Activities

-IRW published an article in  The Hindu presenting data on a rising trend of scientific misconduct by showing evidence from Retraction Data.
-This article was among the earliest in Indian media to discuss the country’s retraction rates in academic publishing.
+IRW published an article in The Hindu, on 17 November 2023, presenting data on a rising trend of scientific misconduct based on the Retraction Watch database.

-For example, in 2023 IRW compiled data showing that 58 papers by Indian Institutes of Technology faculty had been retracted (for plagiarism or duplication) between 2006 and 2023.
-IRW’s analyses have examined possible links between institutional ranking systems and instances of research fraud.
-In recognition of its retraction‑data analyses, IRW received a Digital Science Catalyst Grant to develop PostPub, a platform intended to enhance research accountability.
-IRW has published reports scrutinizing practices such as manipulation of NIRF rankings and irregularities in NAAC accreditation.
+For example, in 2023 IRW compiled data showing that 58 papers by Indian Institutes of Technology faculty had been retracted, for plagiarism or duplication, between 2006 and 2023.
+IRW has attributed India's rising research misconduct in part to pressure on institutions to climb university rankings such as NIRF, QS, and Times Higher Education, where output is measured largely by paper and citation counts..
+In 2025, IRW's founder Achal Agrawal received a Digital Science Catalyst Grant to develop PostPub..
+IRW has also highlighted how some Indian universities appear to manipulate institutional rankings by inflating publication and citation counts.

-In 2024, Agrawal highlighted flaws in India’s NIRF ranking methodology and its susceptibility to manipulation.
-Citing alleged irregularities in NAAC assessments, Agrawal has proposed discontinuing the current NAAC rating system.
-A 2025  Nature article described IRW’s work using the Retraction Watch Database to visualize and analyze retraction trends at Indian institutions.
+In 2024, Agrawal drew on the IRW database to criticize India's NIRF ranking methodology and its susceptibility to manipulation.
+Agrawal has also criticised alleged irregularities in NAAC's accreditation assessments.
+A 2025 Nature analysis identifying the institutions with the most retracted papers drew on IRW retraction-data work.

+IRW's current work focuses on identifying AI-generated fabricated results and image manipulation in research by Indian academics.